rstudio/shiny/_includes/tutorial/hello-shiny.md

 })
 </code></pre>

-The next example will show the use of more input controls as well as the use of reactive functions to generate textual output.
+The next example will show the use of more input controls, as well as the use of reactive functions to generate textual output.